avis-md/avis/docs/Reference/anl/intro.rst

 Introduction
 ============

-AViS adopts the flow-based programming paradigm, meaning a series of functions are applied to the system, each of which can be considered a "black box" [`Wikipedia <https://en.wikipedia.org/wiki/Flow-based_programming>`_].
+The analysis framework in AViS is graph-based, where a collection of function is applied to the system, each containing an arbitrary number of input and output variables.

 Terminology
 -----------